 Your query returned no results.
 Please change your search criteria and try again.

-Since 2010, the Locarno Film Festival's Pardo alla carriera pays tribute to one or more personalities recognised for their outstanding contributions to the film sector.
+Since 2010, the Locarno Film Festival's Pardo alla carriera pays tribute to one or more personalities whose artistic contributions have redefined cinema and the collective imagination.
 In addition to the Awards ceremony on the Piazza Grande, the tribute also comprises a conversation with the audience and a small retrospective.

 Dante Spinotti is a master of light and a figurehead of Italian excellence: in effect, an auteur DP.
 After working with directors such as Sergio Citti and Aldo Lado, Salvatore Samperi and Liliana Cavani, Spinotti went to Hollywood, where his collaboration with Michael Mann rewrote the aesthetic codes of contemporary noir and other genres besides, in some of the most admired U.S. films of recent decades.
 As artist and craftsman, Spinotti experimented unstintingly, working between the States and Italy with directors as diverse as Sam Raimi or Ermanno Olmi, Giuseppe Tornatore or Barbra Streisand.
 Equally at ease with intimate psychological reality or the world of fantasy, he also impressed his distinctive style on superhero movies.
 Celebrating Dante Spinotti means paying homage to a huge talent of cinematography, to an artist who changed our way of perceiving moving pictures on the big screen.
 Without Dante Spinotti’s immense contribution, the cinema would be poorer and less beautiful.
 To celebrate Dante Spinotti is both a privilege and a joy.